dmfs/lib-recur/README.md

 * Add tests for edge cases
 * Add validator and a validator log
 * Add a couple of additional checks to ensure the built rule is valid
+* don't use a Calendar instance for calendar calculations, use CalendarMetrics instead.

 ## License